 Valet parking is available for most events at the Holland Center.
 Order in advance at 402.345.0606 or in-person beginning 90 minutes before the event.

-Beginning March 2019, metered street parking on the south side of Douglas Street across from the Holland Performing Arts Center will be closed until the Gene Leahy Mall redevelopment project is completed.
+Metered street parking on the south side of Douglas Street across from the Holland Performing Arts Center will be closed until the Gene Leahy Mall redevelopment project is completed.
 On Douglas Street, the meters from 10th Street to 14th Street will be removed.
 On Farnam, the meters between 13th and 14th will be removed.
 Sidewalks will be closed at these locations.

 |Scott Recital Hall|